Yuhsuant1994/DataScienKnowledge/RealProject/customer_es_engine.md

 IMPACT: Reduce work hour of one salesperson from **one day to 8s**.
 A **start point** for the company to start treating the “unknown leads.”

-TECHNOLOGY USED: Python, Elastic Search, Redshift
+TECHNOLOGY USED: Python, ElasticSearch, Redshift, AWS, Athena

 # 2. Process and tech note